matttchou/excel-challenges/README.md

 ## Report
 1. Given the provided data, what are three conclusions we can draw about crowdfunding campaigns?

    i.
-Theater is the most prevalent category of successful campaigns. ii.
+Theater is the most prevalent parent category of both successful and failed campaigns. ii.
+Music is the second parent category with failed campaigns and third with the most success. iii.
+The most successful campaigns tend to occur around June and July.

 3. What are some limitations of this dataset?

+   While there is a small description of each campaign, it does not fully describe the end goal of each campaign.
+It would be good to know what the campaigns desire to achieve.
+It would be difficult to compare campaigns that desire to achieve different fundraising goals becuase it affects the defintion of success.

+   Another limitation of this study is that there is no information on what the donors receive in exchange to donating to campaigns.
+This could provide insight on how donors decide which campaigns to support which will determine the campaign's success rate.

-4. What are some other possible tables and/or graphs that we could create, and what additional value would they provide?
+5. What are some other possible tables and/or graphs that we could create, and what additional value would they provide?

+   i.
+Tables showing a comparsion between the most successful categories or subcategories and the most unsuccessful categories/sub-categories. ii.
+Tables that exclude fundraising goal outliers iii.
+Graphs and data tables that break each category or sub-categories that illustrate what makes each organization successful or not.
+Brekaing up the broad categories into more refined subcategories to analyze different funding goals, average donations, lengths of campaign timelines.

 ## Bonus Statistical Analysis